 - If you are hard on your rings, platinum may be the best option for you.
 Platinum is less likely to wear down in cleaners or with everyday wear.
-When it does wear, it will do so at much slower rate than white gold.
+When it does wear, it will do so at a much slower rate than white gold.

-- Platinum can make off color diamonds appear whiter due to the pure white color of the metal.
+- Platinum can make off-color diamonds appear whiter due to the pure white color of the metal.

 Benefits of White Gold